Cloughoughter Castle: Post-1610

 After the land confiscations that followed the Plantation of Ulster in 1610, Cloughoughter was granted to Captain Hugh Culme.
-In 1641, Philip O'Reilly, MP for Cavan and a prominent leader of the Irish Rebellion of 1641, seized control of the castle, which he held until 1653.
-During this phase of its existence, it was used as a jail, with Culme himself being one of the prisoners, along with his son-in-law Henry Jones.
-Another was William Bedell, Bishop of Kilmore in the Church of Ireland, who died in February 1642, evidently due to inadequate shelter from the cold winter.
+In 1641, Philip O'Reilly, MP for Cavan and a leader of the Irish Rebellion of 1641, seized control of the castle and the Culme family house on the southern shore, which he held until a Cromwellian artillery siege bombardment in 1653.
+During this phase of its existence, the structure was used as a jail, with Culme himself being one of the prisoners, along with his son-in-law Henry Jones.
+Another prisoner was William Bedell, Bishop of Kilmore in the Church of Ireland, who died in February 1642 following his release from Cloughoughter, evidently due a very cold winter.

-In 1649 Owen Roe O'Neill, commander of the Ulster Army died at the castle.
-In March 1653, it was besieged by Commonwealth forces under Sir Theophilus Jones, brother of Henry and thus related by marriage to the Culme family.
+In 1649, Owen Roe O'Neill, commander of the Ulster Army, is said to have died at the castle.
+In March 1653, Cloughoughter was besieged by Commonwealth forces under Sir Theophilus Jones, brother of Henry and thus related by marriage to the Culme family.
 It was the last major Confederacy position to surrender on 27 April.

-Jones set up his artillery in the nearby townland of Innishconnell and the damage caused by cannon shot remains to this day.
+Cromwellian forces under Jones set up artillery in the nearby townland of Innishconnell and the damage caused by cannon shot remains to this day.
 Left in ruins, the castle became a frequent subject of art in the 18th and 19th centuries.
 Its visual impact was described in a travelogue published in The Dublin University Magazine in 1852:

 It stands on a small island, scarce three hundred feet in diameter, just sufficient to contain the castle and a small margin of rock around it.
 The island stands in very deep water; the shores are a mile distant, wild, yet thickly wooded.
 The castle is a beautiful ruin, round, massive, hoary, save where mantled with rich Irish ivy.
 The walls are immensely thick, with embrasures and coved windows, round which "ruin greenly dwells."
 It is unlike most Irish castles, which are square.

 Conservation efforts were begun on the castle in 1987.
 The structure is protected under the National Monuments Act.